 There are many reasons why pilot projects fail but the biggest one by far - from our perspective - is a lack of systems and structure on the side of potential clients.
 Put simply, many potential clients’ operations are too heavily dependent on specific people that without these people, work couldn’t flow - projects cannot be briefed, process steps cannot be followed and entire processes cannot run.

 It’s hard to believe that so many companies turning over millions of dollars in annual revenues put little to no focus on documenting their core processes and consequently putting their operations at risk.

 Outsourcing forces the issue of process optimization on the areas that a company decides to outsource.
 At a minimum, it identifies handover points and clarifies accountabilities for them.
 Workflow segments that are outsourced are then documented, reviewed and optimized.

-- SMEs can model big corporations when it comes to outsourcing.
+SMEs can model big corporations when it comes to outsourcing.

 Advocates of entrepreneurship often point to the speed of small and medium enterprises as a competitive business advantage.
-However, in our experience, this is not true when it comes to outsourcing.
+However, in our experience, this is not true regarding outsourcing.

 SMEs tend to take a very short-term and tactical view of outsourcing, considering outsourcing only as a way to save on costs.
 Many SMEs that come to us for help with their design, development or digital marketing requirements do so only with specific projects in mind.
 Many of them place a job order like they would place a fast-food order - hurriedly, without any context, and with limited information.

-As a result, they co-invest with us in completing pilot projects - paying close attention not only on the outcomes but also on the processes.
+As a result, they co-invest with us in completing pilot projects - paying close attention to the outcomes and processes.
 They work with us to map-out processes, identify points of failure, brainstorm with us on solutions and test them.

-- Outsourcing success requires culture fit.
+Outsourcing success requires culture fit.

-StraightArrow has a strong set of core values that drive our culture and guide decision-making across all the levels of our organization.
+StraightArrow has a strong set of core values that drive our culture and guide decision-making across all levels of our organization.
 We use these core values to identify the right people for us - employees and clients.

 Core values alignment closes the value loop.
 It allows open and honest communication between us and our clients so issues are smoked out and creative digital marketing solutions are tested as early as possible.

-- Outsourcing is a way to scale that can be funded by operations.
+Outsourcing is a way to scale that can be funded by operations.